-County approves Land Use Code amendments
+County approves land use code amendments

-Chaffee County Commissioners unanimously approved adoption of text amendments for right of way vacation, special event permit, site plan review and special event facility sections of the Land Use Code amendments Tuesday.
+Chaffee County commissioners unanimously approved adoption of text amendments for right-of-way vacation, special event permit, site plan review and special event facility sections of the land use code amendments during their Tuesday meeting.

 In other business commissioners: